House of Love (East 17 song)

-"House of Love" is a song by British boy band East 17, released in August 1992 as their debut single from their first studio album, Walthamstow (1993).
-The song became a number-one hit in Finland, Israel, and Sweden, and was a top-40 hit in several other countries between 1992 and 1994.
-In the UK, it peaked at number ten.
+"House of Love" is a song by British boy band East 17 from their first studio album, Walthamstow (1993).
+London Records released the song as their debut single in August 1992.
+Written by band member Tony Mortimer with the track's producer, Robin Goodfellow, it became a number-one hit in Finland and Sweden.
+It also entered the top 40 in several other countries between 1992 and 1994.
+In the United Kingdom, "House of Love" peaked at number 10 on the UK Singles Chart.
 Two different music videos were produced to promote the single.
+Rolling Stone magazine ranked the song at number 75 on their list of the "75 Greatest Boy Band Songs of All Time" in 2020.

 Background

 Initially conceived by former Pet Shop Boys manager Tom Watkins as a tougher version of Take That, East 17 decided that their first single—like Take That's debut—should be an upbeat dance number that would sell to both teenagers and to clubs.
-Inspired by current dance groups like The KLF and Snap!, Tony Mortimer wrote "House of Love" as a mock 'rave' anthem, complete with a 'harmony' rap performed by Brian Harvey.
+Inspired by current dance groups like the KLF and Snap!, Tony Mortimer wrote "House of Love" as a mock 'rave' anthem, complete with a 'harmony' rap performed by Brian Harvey.
 Mortimer rapped the main verses with the entire band singing the chorus.
 The Pedigree Mix of the song, complete with an explosion and then a dog barking at the beginning and the end, was released as the single, complete with a low-budget video.

-"House of Love" shot to No. 10 on the UK Singles Chart, establishing East 17 as a premier pop act.
+"House of Love" rose to No. 10 on the UK Singles Chart, establishing East 17 as a premier pop act.
 It was included on their first album, Walthamstow, and their 1996 greatest hits compilation.
 On 15 April 2011, T-Mobile uploaded a video parody of the JK Wedding Entrance Dance portraying the wedding of Prince William and Kate Middleton weeks before the actual Royal Wedding using choreography with the group's song.